jeremiah-k/mmrelay-wiki/Getting-Started-With-Matrix-&-MM-Relay.md

 Once installed, follow [this link](https://matrix.to/#/#mmrelay:matrix.org) and then click "Continue" under the Element section and you'll be guided to our room.

-These initial steps will help you get familiar with Matrix's functionality, which in turn will help provide a better understanding of the relay's configuration options.
-Once you've joined our project's room, we'll be able to assist you further.
+These initial steps will help you get familiar with Matrix's basic functionality, which in turn will help provide a better understanding of the relay's configuration options.
+Once you've joined our project's room, we'll be able to help you further.